The Big Conversation

 António Horta-Osório, Group Chief Executive

-The Big Conversation: Helping Britain Recover was a three-month series of discussions bringing together local businesses, policy makers, community leaders and experts from all regions and nations of the UK.
+The Big Conversation was a three-month series of discussions bringing together local businesses, policy makers, community leaders and experts from all regions and nations of the UK.
 We wanted to prompt an open debate about the challenges facing the country and how we might recover.

 The conversation focused on seven topics, chosen on account of their significance for the UK's current challenges and future prospects.